eminently/chopsticks/README.md

 We are running the different nodes and chopsticks API on AWS.

-Currently XBC, XBN, XBS, XBU and XBD nodes are operational.
+Currently XBC, XBS, XBU and XBD nodes are operational.
+As for 11/16, we deactivated XBN because no miners are mining it anymore.

 The other nodes XBT and XBB will be released soon, we will update this documentation as soon as there will be available.